nicolasholland/VariousProjects/computing_in_china/readme.md

 * Security

 The internet is a dangerous place and our server began to see malicious login attempts soon after it went online.
-We use fail2ban in order to block ip addresses from repeated login attempts.
+We use fail2ban and firewalld in order to block ip addresses from repeated login attempts.

 Check fail2ban and sshd logs: